-Administrators are evaluated annually.
-An extensive performance evaluation process (III.A-54) that critiques performance in key leadership areas.
-The process for evaluating administrators is initiated by the president and conducted according to his/her direction.
-All management employees shall receive a written performance evaluation from their supervisor on the Administrative Performance Review (III.A.54) form on or about May 1 of each fiscal year, for the period from May 1 to April 30.
+Administrators are evaluated annually through an extensive performance evaluation process (III.A-53) that critiques performance in key leadership areas.
+The process for evaluating administrators is initiated by the Superintendent/President and conducted according to her/his direction.
+All management employees receive a written performance evaluation from their supervisor on the Administrative Performance Review (III.A-54) form on or about May 1 of each fiscal year, for the period from May 1 to April 30.

-Goals and Objectives are developed in collaboration with the supervisor and employee.
-The HRD monitors the compliance of annual performance evaluations.

-Additionally, to ensure effectiveness of personnel and to encourage improvement, managers receive training in personnel areas before doing evaluations.
+Goals and objectives are developed in collaboration with the supervisor and employee.
+The Human Resources Department monitors the compliance of annual performance evaluations.
+Additionally, to ensure effectiveness of personnel and to encourage improvement, managers receive training in personnel areas before completing evaluations.